Account security overview

 Secure a compromised account

-If your account has been compromised, then take steps to protect your data right away:
+If your account has been compromised, then take action to protect your data right away.

 - Log in to the email account that you use to log in to Shopify and change the password.